1kg-ont-vienna/sv-analysis/README.md

 ## Genome alignments

-The alignment pipeline used to align to GRCh38 and T2T includes
+The alignment pipeline used to align to GRCh38, CHM13 and a prebuilt human genome graph is detailed below.
+The [reference subdirectory](https://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1KG_ONT_VIENNA/reference/) at IGSR contains the used linear and graph-based reference genomes.

 ### Base-calling